 If the a pseudopotential family with the same

-After the upload (which may take some seconds, so please be patient) the upffamily will be ready to use.
+After the upload (which may take some seconds, so please be patient) the pseudopotential family will be ready for use.

 To see wich pseudopotential families already exist in the database, type